vectara/react-search/README.md

   customerId="CUSTOMER_ID"
   corpusId="CORPUS_ID"
   apiKey="API_KEY"
-  placeholder="Placeholder" // Optional search input placeholder
+  placeholder="Search" // Optional search input placeholder
-  isDeepLinkable={true} // Optional boolean determining if search results will be deep-linked openResultsInNewTab={true} // Optional boolean determining if links will open in a new tab zIndex={/* Optional number assigned to the z-index of the search modal */}
+  isDeepLinkable={true} // Optional boolean determining if search results will be deep-linked openResultsInNewTab={true} // Optional boolean determining if links will open in a new tab zIndex={1000} // Optional number assigned to the z-index of the search modal isSummaryToggleVisible={true} // Optional boolean determining if users can summarize search results />;
-/>
 ```

 #### <u>Configuration options</u>